LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 - Restart the task with id 0 of the hdfs3-sink connector (there is no output if the command is successful):
 `curl -X POST localhost:8083/connectors/hdfs3-sink/tasks/0/restart`

+**Enable Horizontal Scaling**
+It is possible to monitor the resource usage of the Connector Deployment and command an appropriate automatic scale up-down.
+To this goal you have to:
+1. Enable the Metrics API Server:
+    > In Minikube set-up: `minikube addons enable metrics-server`
+    > In real cluster set-up: `kubectl apply -f ./metrics-api-server.yaml`
+3. Create an Horizontal Pod Autoscaler:
+    > `kubectl autoscale deployment my-kafka-connect --min=1 --max=3 --cpu-percent=80`

 ### 5. Deploy the ML-Frontend equipped with Spark component on cluster (using Helm):
 In this section we deploy a **Jupyter release that is equipped with PySpark 3.1.1**.
 This release uses the [*jupyter/pyspark-notebook*](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-pyspark-notebook) image and will create a Stateful Set, of one Pod, that contains the frontend notebook.
 This notebook is configured to [run Spark on Kubernetes](https://spark.apache.org/docs/latest/running-on-kubernetes.html) in *client mode*.
 It means that, when the user require the Spark Context creation, the desired # of executor are created (in Pods) and the Spark Driver is launched in the same Pod of the notebook.
-The executor use the [*lorenzopiazza/hera_sdg:spark-py_3.1.1-python3.8*](https://hub.docker.com/layers/lorenzopiazza/hera_sdg/spark-py_3.1.1-python3.8/images/sha256-8f2643f9c565a64c8ffbe38b798d5ce1b8b9be2fa414a8a0081f5d39974bb481?context=repo) image, a custom image that I create from the Pyspark 3.1.1 image and make available on my docker hub.
+The executor use the [*lorenzopiazza/hera_sdg:spark-py_3.1.1-python3.8*](https://hub.docker.com/layers/lorenzopiazza/hera_sdg/spark-py_3.1.1-python3.8/images/sha256-8f2643f9c565a64c8ffbe38b798d5ce1b8b9be2fa414a8a0081f5d39974bb481?context=repo) image, a custom image that I create from the Pyspark 3.1.1 image and make available on my Docker Hub.

 - Firstly, add the **gradiant/** Helm repository to your local repository list: